 Installing and loading packages

 As described in last lab, many functions are part of packages that are not preinstalled into R. In last lab, we installed the package tidyverse.
-We will be using one new package in this lab, so let’s install it.
+We will be using two new packages in this lab, corr and psych, so let’s install them.

 Installing a package does not mean its functions are accessible during a given R session.
 You’ll need to load packages using the function library().
 Unlike installing, you need to use library() every time you start an R session.
 A good practice is to load all the packages you will be using in a given R Markdown at the top of the file.
 We’ll be using the tidyverse package in this lab, so let’s load it and the corrr package in.